SYalouz/QuantNBody/docs/source/remarks_structure.rst

 .. note::
   The package **QuantNBody** is stuctured in 2 subpackages :code:`quantnbody.fermionic` and :code:`quantnbody.bosonic` which are respectively dedicated to fermionic and bosonic systems.
-  Each subpackage contains a list of functions (encapsulated in a local :code:`tools` subfolder) one can use for creating/manipulating many-body operators/wavefunctions.
+  Each subpackage contains a list of functions (encapsulated in a local :code:`tools` module) one can use for creating/manipulating many-body operators/wavefunctions.
-  In practice, to access all the functions, one only needs to import the following repositories from quantnbody:
+  In practice, to access all the functions, one only needs to import the following modules from quantnbody:

   For fermionic systems